louismullie/temp-data/markdown_final/cea04bb6-c8a9-7fdc-2aff-d0772c7afa68.md

 Results

 Reduced muscle volume was found across all groups with a higher muscle volume in the conservative (729.9 ± 130.3 cm(3)) compared to the percutaneous group (675.9 ± 207.4 cm(3), p = 0.04).
 AT length was longer in the affected leg (198.4 ± 24.1 vs. 180.6 ± 25.0 mm, p < 0.0001) without difference in subgroup analysis.
-Clinically measured ankle dorsiflexion showed poor correlation with AT length (R (2) = 0.07, p = 0.008).
-Muscle volume strongly correlated with the cross-sectional area (R (2) = 0.6, p < 0.0001) but showed a weak correlation with the Hannover score (R (2) = 0.08, p = 0.048).
-Maximum calf circumference correlated with muscle volume (R (2) = 0.42, p < 0.0001).
+Clinically measured ankle dorsiflexion showed poor correlation with AT length (R² = 0.07, p = 0.008).
+Muscle volume strongly correlated with the cross-sectional area (R² = 0.6, p < 0.0001) but showed a weak correlation with the Hannover score (R² = 0.08, p = 0.048).
+Maximum calf circumference correlated with muscle volume (R² = 0.42, p < 0.0001).

 Conclusions